 Each year the consortium provides unrestricted grants to help 33 visual and performing arts groups bring great music, dance and visual arts to South Hampton Roads.
 Over the decades the consortium has provided more than $20 million to 45 different organizations.

 The consortium operates from the community foundation's offices, and we remain among the largest of its nearly 25 annual funders.
 Learn more

 Since 2010, Community Leadership Partners have directed more than $1.9 million to our region's most vulnerable children.
 In 2018, for example, the Partners awarded $225,000 to 17 organizations that serve middle or high school-age youth from lower-income families or disconnected youth from ages 16 to 24.
 Disconnected youth are not in school, the workforce or the military.

 Who are the Community Leadership Partners?
 They are community-minded people who enjoy being part of an active giving group focused on helping some of our region's most vulnerable children.
 The nearly 250 members contribute annual donations, explore where their money can do the most good and then put their money to work through area nonprofits working with children and families.

 Our community benefits most when nonprofits work together to tackle specific issues.
 The community foundation convenes nonprofits in the same sectors several times a year in Conversation Groups.
 Participants learn what each other is doing, avoid duplication and identify gaps in service they can fill.

-We currently host meetings that deal with K-5 education, middle-school enrichment, transitions to college and careers, disability services, domestic violence, child abuse and services for older adults.
-To learn more about them contact Linda Rice, vice president for grantmaking and community engagement at firstname.lastname@example.org or (757) 622-7951.
+We currently host meetings that deal with K-5 education, middle-school enrichment, transitions to college and careers, disability services, domestic violence, mental health, child abuse and services for older adults.
+To learn more about them contact Linda Rice, vice president for grantmaking at email@example.com or (757) 622-7951.